GPII/universal/documentation/PSPChannel.md

 The value at the path `value.settingControls.{preference}.value` can be any valid value constrained by this setting's schema defined in its solution registry entry.
-This value is required for sending the requested preference through the matchmaking process but it doesn't have any effect to the system.
+This value is required for sending the requested preference through the matchmaking process but it doesn't have any effect on the system.

 * The server response: